 Pre-emptive measures to avoid postoperative pain in the subject can be done by administering a dose of opioids such as buprenorphine before incision.
 After the surgery, the subject must be kept warm in a recovery unit using hot water blankets, hot water bottle, heat pads, and warm sterile saline should also be administered to the subject before returning it to its home cage.

 Recovery from anesthesia should be monitored closely and respiratory support, if needed, should be provided.
-Analgesic should be maintained post-operatively for up to 48 hours in increments of 24 hours or as required.
-Use of NSAIDs should be avoided as they tend to interfere with the bone healing process.
+Analgesic should be maintained postoperatively for up to 48 hours in increments of 24 hours or as required.
+The use of NSAIDs should be avoided as they tend to interfere with the bone healing process.
 The subject can be returned to its home cage once it has recovered.

 Surgery-specific complications and issues may occur post-operatively.
 Wound dehiscence should be dealt with by re-suturing the wound under anesthesia.
 If repeated re-suturing fails, allow the wound to heal by secondary intention using an antibiotic ointment.
 Surgery involving pin placement may have an occurrence of pin slippage.
 Pin slippage may be visualized outside the skin.
 Remove the pin using needle driver.
 In marrow ablation protocol, iatrogenic tibia fracture risk exists while instrumenting the medullary canal.
 Tibia fracture may be indicated by the subject’s inability to bear its weight on the operated extremity or by the presence of deformity.
 In such a situation the subject must be euthanized.

-due to CBD.
-Micro-computed tomography revealed a transient reduction in fracture size by either CBD or THC at four weeks after the fracture which reached control level after week 6 and 8.
-Further, infrared spectroscopy confirmed the involvement of CBD in increasing collagen crosslink ratio, which is linked with improving the biomechanical properties of the fracture callus.
+Micro-computed tomography revealed a transient reduction in fracture size by either CBD or THC four weeks after the fracture which reached control level after weeks 6 and 8.
+Further, infrared spectroscopy confirmed the involvement of CBD in increasing the collagen crosslink ratio, which is linked with improving the biomechanical properties of the fracture callus.
 (Kogan et al., 2015)

 Evaluation of the effects of Nrf2 deficiency in fracture healing